 Since the Americans with Disabilities Act (ADA) was enacted in 1990, employers have been required to make their workplaces accessible to employees and customers with disabilities.

 Since the cost of making these accommodations to your business can be expensive, the IRS allows small businesses to deduct a portion of the cost of property you buy and upgrades you make for this purpose.
 The deductions, in this case, are a tax credit for 50% of the allowable amount for eligible expenditures.

 In addition to the tax credit, you may also be eligible for a tax deduction for expenses of removing barriers to access.

-Second, look at the types of improvements you have made or want to make to improve access for those with disabilities.
+Look at the types of improvements you have made or want to make to improve access for those with disabilities.
 You can receive the tax credit for improvements to your business which remove barriers, like making a restroom door wider, and for new or modified equipment or devices to help disabled individuals.
-You may also be eligible for credit for interpreters (for a hearing-impaired employee, for example) or means of helping a visually-impaired employee see better.
+You may also be eligible for credit for interpreters or means of helping a visually-impaired employee see better.

 These types of upgrades are eligible for the tax credit:

 - Removing barriers that prevent a business from being accessible to or usable by individuals with disabilities;

 - Providing qualified interpreters or other methods of making audio materials available to hearing-impaired individuals;